eschlot/WiiStep/cmake/README.md

 By nature of the Wii's software platform, there is no *dynamic linking* available to applications.
-Furthermore, as an [embedded system](http://en.wikipedia.org/wiki/Embedded_system), the Wii has no kernel to load and manage driver code for platform hardware.
+Furthermore, as an [embedded system](http://en.wikipedia.org/wiki/Embedded_system), the Wii has no common kernel to load and manage driver code for platform hardware.
 This means that the OS, hardware drivers and third-party middleware must all be introduced ahead of time via
 *[static linking](http://en.wikipedia.org/wiki/Static_library)*